failure-driven/blog/content/post/railscamp-pairing.md

 * [first line of code in a rails app]({{< ref "/rails-camp/commit-04-and-05-first-line-of-code-in-rails-app.md" >}})
 * [is snapshot testing test driven?]({{< ref "/rails-camp/commit-06-is-snapshot-testing-test-driven.md" >}})

+Find all the other posts under [The Rails Camp Project posts](/rails-camp/)